-The College offers four degrees.
-Specific information may be found on pages 24-34: Associate of Arts, Oregon Transfer (AA/OT); Associate of Science, Oregon Transfer Degree in Business (AS/OT-Bus); Associate of Applied Science (AAS); and the Associate of General Studies (AGS).
+Specific information may be found on pages 24-81.
 You may earn more than one degree at Clatsop Community College.
 To be awarded an additional degree or degrees, however, you must complete at least 24 credits of coursework different from each of the previous degree(s).
 In addition, you must fulfill all the specified requirements for each new degree.
 Degrees will be awarded once you have completed the graduation petition process.